Build an Easy Bathtub Tray

 I was pretty lucky that I actually already had a piece of beautiful wormy maple that had already been cut, sanded, and polished for another shelving project.
 Unfortunately it didn’t end up working for that project, but I kept the piece of wood around knowing I’d find something else to use it for.
 Would you believe that it was already cut to the perfect length to be a tray for my new bathtub?
 A gift from the DIY Gods this week: one less thing I had to do.

-Here’s what you’ll need to build an easy bathtub tray:
+Here’s what I used to build an easy bathtub tray:

 And here are the steps!

 (Remember to wear a mask and eye protection while sanding and working with wood, and wear an appropriate mask while working with stains and finishes.
 Follow the directions and warnings from your particular brand.
-Do not use any tools without proper training, precautions, and supervision.)
+Do not use any tools without proper training, precautions, and supervision.
+Read my full disclaimer here.)

 Step 1: Measure and cut.
-This is going to depend on your bathtub’s measurements, so I’ve created the guide below to help you figure out what yours need to be.
+This is going to depend on the bathtub’s measurements, so I’ve created the guide below to help you figure out what yours need to be.

 Like I said, I already had a piece of wood that had been cut down to the exact length I needed, so I just had to cut the little “no-slip feet” from a smaller piece of scrap wood I had in my wood pile.
 The width of the piece I’m using is XX”.